knetikcloud/knetikcloud-objc-client/docs/JSAPIContentArticlesApi.md

 Create a new article

 Articles are blobs of text with titles, a category and assets.
-Formatting and display of the text is in the hands of the front end.<br><br><b>Permissions:</b> ARTICLES_ADMIN
+Formatting and display of the text is in the hands of the front end.<br><br><b>Permissions:</b> POST

 ### Example
 ```objc